Icemap/tidb-java-gitpod/README.md

 # tidb-java-gitpod

-It's an empty gitpod environment and pre-installed TiDB and Java.
+It's an empty gitpod environment and pre-installed TiDB, Java and mycli.

 ## Usage